sagemath/trac_to_gh/Issue 2522.md

 # Issue 2522: modify "sage -pkg" to not include OSX junk in spkgs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2522

 Original creator: cwitty